ChugxScript/fox_chicken_grain/README.md

 ```

 <b>State syntax</b>
-Each node on the graph has a four digit number.
-The each digit represents where the riddle participants are located.
+<p>Each node on the graph has a four digit number.
+The each digit represents where the riddle participants are located.</p>

 <i>Start State</i> - Everyone is on the upper side.
 ```
 0 Farmer